Solartraveler/audiomux/README.md

 Debugging with SWD should be possible too, but this was not tested.

 ## TODO
-The communication between the two PCBs is not implemented yet.
-So each USB port can control only its own two outputs right now.

 The case must be milled to be useable.